jeka-dev/jeka/README.md

 - **Deliver applications as sources:** JeKa can execute entire Java applications of any kind and any size directly from their Git repo.
 Just commit or tag your repo to release your app.

-- **Make Java simpler for newcomers**: Get rid of learning tools and knitting with JVMs when starting with Java.
+- **Make Java fun for newcomers**: Get rid of learning legacy build tools and tangling with JVMs when starting with Java.

-  Write directly Java code that can be build and executed from anywhere with minimal or no setup.
+  Write directly Java code that can be build and executed from anywhere with minimal or zero setup.

 ## Examples